dustywhite7/Econ8310/SlidesCode/8 - From ResNet to LeNet.md

 My model had mostly pleateaued after 45 epochs, and reached a test accuracy of ~93%

-- Could use complete MNIST to do better (only using 1/12 the training data currently)
+- Could use complete MNIST to do better (using \<10\% of the training data currently)
 - Could keep training to achieve higher accuracy

 ---

 # What happened next?

-Networks following LeNet simply added more convolutional layers followed by pooling in a repeated pattern, adding depth to the networks in an attempt to increase accuracy.
+For more than a DECADE, networks following LeNet simply added more convolutional layers followed by pooling in a repeated pattern, adding depth to the networks in an attempt to increase accuracy.

 ---